cod1r/air-hockey/README.md

 # air-hockey

-Next priorities:
+Next priorities: get textures to properly load in lmao

-Probably should just use SDL's builtin surface interfaces for loading in textures instead of trying to use a deprecated/old version of OpenGL